ogontaro/debug-container/armyknife/README.md

 - `dnsutils` A collection of DNS utilities including `dig`, `nslookup`, and `host`.
 - `fd` A fast and user-friendly file search tool.
 - `fzf` A tool for fuzzy searching on the command line.
-- `gdb` The GNU debugger for debugging programs.
 - `git` A widely used distributed version control system for source code management.
 - `htop` An interactive process viewer for real-time monitoring of system resource usage.
 - `iproute2` A set of tools for managing Linux kernel network features.